tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

 };
 ```

-I simply override the method in the `SpaceObject` prototype which will change the behavior of every `SpaceObject`.
-This is also true for `SpaceObject`s created before this call.
+This simply overrides the method in the `SpaceObject` prototype which will change the behavior of every `SpaceObject`. *Every* means here that this is also true for `SpaceObject`s created *before* this call.

-To avoid disturbing the simulation, I store the original method in a variable and call it in the overridden `oneStep`.
+To avoid disturbing the simulation, we have to store the original method in a variable and call it in the overridden `oneStep`.

-You can do this anywhere, even from the console while the simulation is running.
+You can run this piece of code anywhere, even from the console while the simulation is running.
 But if you do this, the console will be flooded with logs:

 ![](../../../assets/article_images/2015/flood.png)

-So I have also added some code to turn off the debug logs automatically after a second:
+So we will also added some code to turn off the debug logs automatically after a second:

 ```javascript
 setInterval(function () {